tuxcanfly/celestia-zkevm-ibc-demo/README.md

     make start
     ```

-    > [!TIP]: Double check that all 5 containers are started.
-Currently: the bridge might fail because it depends on the validator being available.
-If this happens, wait until the validator is available then start the bridge and beacond node again.

-1. Set up IBC Clients and Channels:
+1. Set up IBC clients and channels:

     - Generate the `contracts/script/genesis.json` file which contains the initialization parameters for the `SP1ICS07Tendermint` light client contract.
     - Initialize Groth16 light client on simapp.
     - Create a channel on simapp.
     - Deploy IBC contracts on the Reth node.
-    - Create a channel on the reth node.
+    - Create a channel on the Reth node.
-    - Create a counterparty on the reth node. (it will be pointing to groth16 client ID on simapp)
+    - Create a counterparty on the Reth node which points to the groth16 client ID on simapp.
-    - Create a counterparty on the simapp. (it will be pointing to tendermint client ID on reth)
+    - Create a counterparty on the simapp which points to the tendermint client ID on Reth.

     ```shell
     make setup